top of page

 Health & Wellness Manager

 Janae’ “Jaee” Sumter (they/them) is a nonbinary migrating New Orleanian with a widely diverse interdisciplinary creative practice and organizing background that centers on the liberation and empowerment of communities of color.
 Their practice uses collective storytelling, creative entrepreneurship, reiki, creativity coaching, agriculture, herbal medicine, dance, and holistic healing approaches as an educational tool for community understanding, empowerment, identity, ancestral connection, abundant mindset, food scarcity, liberation, global sovereignty, sustainability, and intergenerational healing.
 Jaee received their B.A.A. from Spelman College in Studio Art and their M.F.A. in Integrated Practices from Pratt Institute focusing on community art and healing justice.
 Jaee holds the Health and Wellness Manager and Instructional Coach role at the Museum of Children’s Art (MOCHA).
 Jaee’s favorite artists are Sonia Sanchez, Faith Ringgold, Renee Stout & Beyte Saar.
-Jaee's favorite hobby that honors their inner child is building out and growing their own food & herbs in their garden.
+Jaee's honors their inner child by building out and growing their own food & herbs in their garden.
 From their homegrown herbs and produce, Jaee loves cooking vegetarian soul food and making herbal products for sustainability, accessibly, nourishment and healing.

 Kellee Runnels